New group formed to help Tennessee with flood readiness

 The group has asked Gov. Bill Lee (R) and the state legislature to come up with plans to prevent the kind of widespread devastation communities such as Waverly experienced.
-They've asked lawmakers to create a state resilience office, engage in statewide planning, establish a revolving loan fund for local flood mitigation efforts, and for an investment in green infrastructure.
+They've asked lawmakers to create a state resilience office, engage in statewide planning and establish a revolving loan fund for local flood mitigation efforts as well as an investment in green infrastructure.

 Local officials, like Hancock County Mayor Tom Harrison, welcomed the plan, saying such efforts are crucial because while the entire state experiences flooding, it varies depending on geography.
 Harrison's county, in the northeast corner of state, primarily experiences flooding from snow and mountain runoff in the spring.
 His 6,500 residents did not experience flooding in August, but it's not uncommon for primary or secondary roads to be blocked and school schedules disrupted by heavy rains.